Fishy0/Recipe-Share/README.md

 ### FR-4: Profile Management

 The system shall display a user's created recipes on their profile page.
-The system shall show user's recipe statistics and ratings received.
+The system shall show the user's recipe statistics and ratings received.

 ### FR-5: Recipe Creation

 The system shall allow authenticated users to create new recipes.
 The system shall require recipe name, ingredients list, and cooking instructions.
-The system shall allow users to add optional fields: cooking time, servings, difficulty level.
+The system shall allow users to add optional fields: cooking time, servings, and difficulty level.
 The system shall auto-assign unique recipe IDs.

 ### FR-6: Recipe Editing